-You may change or revoke your proxy or voting instructions at any time before their use at the 2022 Meeting by (a) submitting another proxy or voting form on a later date, or (b) attending the 2022 Meeting and voting in person.
-Your attendance at the 2022 Meeting will not automatically revoke your proxy unless you vote again at the 2022 Meeting.
+You may change or revoke your proxy or voting instructions at any time before their use at the 2023 Meeting by (a) submitting another proxy or voting form on a later date, or (b) attending and voting at the 2023 Meeting.
+Your attendance at the 2023 Meeting will not automatically revoke your proxy unless you vote again at the 2023 Meeting.
 Be sure to submit votes for each separate account in which you hold Corteva common stock.